-I grew up in a teepee on a bunch of land in asscrack nowhere New Mexico (you guys, I swear I’m not lying.
-A teepee!!).
-I had no running water, no electricity and no plumbing for the first part of my life.
-I was a teenager when we got our first TV and it was (I kid you not) a black and white 5 inch (dear god, why would I make this shit up).
+I grew up in a teepee on a bunch of land in asscrack New Mexico.
+We had no running water, no electricity and no plumbing for the first part of my life.
+I couldn’t make this shit up if I tried.
+I was a teenager when we got our first TV and I shit you not, it was a black and white 5 inch.

-We had an outhouse until I was ready to graduate high school and I grew up without ever eating meat.
-To this day I have not tried it (I think of it like cocaine or LSD, if I haven’t tried it by now I think I’m good without).
+We had an outhouse until I was ready to graduate high school (thanks parents) and I grew up without ever eating meat.
+To this day I haven’t tried it.
+It’s a lot like cocaine or LSD – I’ve gone this long without so I think I’m good.

 My upbringing may not have been fancy but it was full of love, honesty, humbleness, grace and compassion.

-Last year, I wanted to share a piece of my upbringing with my girlfriend, Luanne so we quit our jobs and headed South from the Bay Area, straight to asscrack nowhere land.
+In 2013 I wanted to share a piece of my upbringing with my girlfriend, so we quit our jobs and headed South from the Bay Area, straight to asscrack nowhere land.
 We were on a mission to write a follow-up to our first cookbook, Bold Vegan – Food of South East Asia.

-We were in New Mexico for 7 months and although we did not see one Alien, we did write a cookbook, watched countless jaw dropping sunsets and sunrises, soaked our bodies in natural hot springs, played in the snow and drank beer in the sun.
+We were in New Mexico for 7 months and although we didn’t see one alien, we did write a cookbook, watched countless jaw dropping sunsets and sunrises, soaked our bodies in natural hot springs, played in the snow and drank beer in the sun.
 We also ate lots of green chili (another one of New Mexico’s little secrets).